Books to Motivate Students

 It’s about the power of learning, and how education can mean so much to an individual.
 Westover never set foot in a classroom till she was 17, and was brought up by parents who believed doomsday was coming and had little interaction with local authorities.
 She suffered trauma and physical abuse but never gave up.

-This book provides inspiration as motivation and a reminder that learning is a lifelong journey of self-discovery.
-And emphasise the importance of never giving up.
+This is an inspiring book because it’s a reminder that learning is a lifelong journey of self-discovery.
+And it emphasises the importance of never giving up.

 This list of books to motivate students so far have been non-fictional, but I’m going to include a few fictional titles now, as they can be just as motivational.